julian-stein/b-tree-backend/README.md

 As an abstraction the BTree's elements do not contain a full dataset but an integer key only.
 The BTree does not allow any duplicate keys.

 ### Description of the insert algorithm
 When inserting new elements the insert position in a leaf node is searched for and the element will be added to it if the key does not exist already.
 Afterwards the tree checks whether the maximum number of elements in the node where the new element was added is exceeded (i.e. an overflow occured).
 If so, the tree splits the node with the overflow into two separate nodes moving the middle element to the parent as a separator for the splitted nodes.
 If no parent exists, a new root node is created.
-After moving the middle element to the parent repeat the check for an overflow on the parent node and split the node if necessary.
+After moving the middle element to the parent, repeat the check for an overflow on the parent node and split the node if necessary.
 Repeat until a parent with no overflow is reached or a new root node was created.

-### Description of the delete algorithm.
+### Description of the delete algorithm
 When removing an element two cases are differentiated:
-- Removal from a leaf node
+- Removal from a leaf node:
 - Removal from an internal node

+### Description of change order algorithm
+When changing the order of the BTree the tree is rebuilt.
+After recursively retreiving all elements, the tree is reset and the order is changed.
+Next all former elements get inserted one by one.